NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 # nginx-obs-automatic-low-bitrate-switching

-Simple app to automatically switch scenes based on the current bitrate on the nginx stats page.
+Simple app to automatically switch scenes in OBS based on the current bitrate fetched from the NGINX stats page.

 ## ▒▒ Build Prerequisities ▒▒